AlfaGongGong/zavrsenko/README.md

 ## Introduction

 #### Description:
-The GameShop Web App is a comprehensive online platform that offers PC games and gaming accessories to users.
+GG Gamestore Web App is a comprehensive online platform that offers PC games and gaming accessories to users.
 It features client-side fetching, user-friendly interfaces, secure login, and a wide range of gaming products.
 Whether you're a gamer looking for the latest releases or an admin managing content, GameShop provides a seamless experience.

 #### Key Features: